Chapter 3. Modules and Networks

 If a module is invalid, it is displayed in bright red.

-The number of warning and error messages that are being printed to the debug console are listed at the upper right corner of the module.
+The number of warning and error messages printed to the debug console is displayed in the upper right corner of the module.
 Once the debug console is cleared, the warning and error indicators at the module are also cleared.
 If the module produces information messages, their number is printed in gray at this position.
 This enables a network or module developer to find the modules in a network that produce messages quickly.

 Table 3.2.
 Invalid Modules